atwang16/atwang16.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Computer Vision
+  - Computer Vision (2D and 3D)
   - Natural Language Processing
   - Scene Understanding and Generation
-  - Health
+  - Health and Biology
-  - Christianity

 # Education to show in About widget
 education: